-Noncore Service Level: Noncore service priorities are described in Rule 23 and are based on the end-use customer with differentiations made between grid-dispatched electric generators, commercial/industrial, and petroleum refineries.
-In the event of a curtailment of natural gas service, grid-dispatched electric generators are curtailed first in coordination with the grid operator(s), up to a summer/winter limit of 40%/60%.
-Commercial/Industrial and Refinery customers are curtailed next, based on historical peak day demand, with refineries maintaining a minimum use.
-Next are the remaining refinery and then remaining grid-dispatched electric generators.
+Noncore Service Level: Noncore service priorities are described in Rule 23 and are based on the end-use customer, with the differentiation made between grid-dispatched electric generators, commercial/industrial, and petroleum refineries.
+In the event of a curtailment of gas service, grid-dispatched electric generators are curtailed first in coordination with the grid operator(s), up to a summer/winter limit of 40%/60%.
+Commercial/industrial and refinery customers are curtailed second, based on historical peak day demand, with refineries maintaining a minimum use.
+Next are the remaining refineries, followed by the remaining grid-dispatched electric generators.